Yamen-M/IR-Controlled-Stepper-Motor/README.md

 <b>Step 2: Configure the Main Code</b>

 - Open the Main.ino file (located in this repository) in the Arduino IDE.
+- Remember to install the AccelStepper library in the Arduino IDE:
+    - Go to Sketch > Include Library > Manage Libraries
+    - Search for "AccelStepper" and install the latest version.
+(The AccelStepper library is used to control the stepper motor's speed and direction.
+It provides an easy-to-use interface for controlling the motor's acceleration, deceleration, and movement.)
+    - Restart the Arduino IDE
 - Edit the switch statements in the loop function to match the IR commands you decoded in Step 1.
 - Save the changes to the Main.ino file.